 Today is a good day.

-You spent the last few hours updating your team page for your business, adding the final finishing touches – images for each new team member, and making sure you have only one space after each period.
+You spent the last few hours updating your team page for your business.
+You’ve just added the final finishing touches.
+You included engaing images for each new team member and even double-checked that you had one space after each period.

 Done.
 Finished.
 You hit publish.